Suggested links

 As someone in recovery, you can be a positive role model and inspiration to others struggling with addiction.

-By showing that it is possible to overcome addiction and succeed in your career, you can help break the stigma and provide hope to others.
+By showing that overcoming addiction and succeeding in your career is possible, you can help break the stigma and provide hope to others.

 Structured Routine